NIS2 transport industry guidelines

 Audits and certifications in the transport sector

 The transport sector has been designated by the European Union as an essential sector under the new NIS2 directive.
-This designation entails stricter requirements in the areas of cybersecurity and supervision.
+This designation introduces stricter cybersecurity and supervision requirements.
 But what exactly does this mean for your organization?
-And how can you prepare your organization for NIS2 supply chain guidelines, particularly when it comes to information security?
+And how can you prepare your organization for NIS2 transport industry guidelines, particularly when it comes to information security?

 An important feature of the